 - Limited in national parks and beach villages

-- Withdrawal fees: $3–5 per transaction
+- Withdrawal fees: $3–$5 per transaction

-- Tip: Withdraw larger amounts less frequently
+- Tip: Withdraw larger amounts less frequently to save on fees

 Visa & Travel Requirements

-- Tanzania Visa: $50 (single entry) or $100 (multiple entry)
+- Tanzania visa: $50 (single entry) or $100 (multiple entry)

-- Application: Online e-visa recommended (visa.immigration.go.tz)
+- Application: Online e-visa recommended via the official Tanzania Immigration portal

 - Visa on arrival: Available but slower